 - Patients may stop hospice and re-start medical treatments at any time

-Our hospice team includes doctors, hospice-trained registered nurses (RNs), hospice aides (LPN/LVNs), chaplain, social worker, volunteers and bereavement counselors.
+Our hospice team includes doctors, hospice-trained registered nurses (RNs), hospice aides (LPN/LVNs), chaplain, social worker, volunteers and a bereavement counselor.